[The History of Hachirogata Reclamation ①] Japan's second largest lake became a vast rice field [Ogata Village, Akita Prefecture]

 It will take 20 years to complete the reclamation project.
 The newly emerged land is 2.5 times the size of the area inside the Yamanote Line

-The reclamation project, which turned 80% of Hachirogata into farmland, began with the construction of a 52km long levee.
-Once the levee was completed, powerful pumps were used to drain the water inside the levee to the outside.
-Ogata Village was established in 1964, and drainage was completed in 1966 (Showa 41).
-After that, various construction works, including the conversion to farmland, were carried out, and the national Hachirogata reclamation project was completed in March 1977 (Showa 52).
-The reclaimed area was approximately 15,666 hectares (approximately 157 square kilometers), all of which belongs to Ogata Village.
+The land reclamation project, which aimed to convert 80% of Lake Hachirogata into farmland, began with the construction of a dike approximately 52 km long.
+Once the dike was completed, powerful pumps were used to drain the water inside the dike outwards.
+In 1964, Ogata Village was established, and the drainage was completely finished in 1966.
+After various construction projects, including the conversion to farmland,the national Hachirogata Land Reclamation Projectwas completed in March 1977.
+The reclaimed area is approximately 15,666 hectares (approximately 157 square kilometers), all of which belongs to Ogata Village.

 Ogata Village <Information>